qexat/magic-list/README.md

 ### Fibonacci sequence

-In the functional programming spirit, let's write a function that given an integer `n`, returns the fibonacci sequence up to the `n`-th member.
+Let's write a function that given an integer `n`, returns the fibonacci sequence up to the `n`-th member.

 For example, `fibonacci_sequence(10)` would return `[0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55]`.